daguge/GuChenJia.github.io/_pages/about.md

 * Climate uncertainty modeling
 * Data-driven operational strategies

-The goal is to enable **reliable and economically sustainable energy transition pathways**.
+The goal is to enable reliable and economically sustainable energy transition pathways.

 ---